Marketing Requests

 Request a project from the Marketing and Communications team; requests include creating/modifying print material, brand review/approval, social media posting, press releases, advertising campaigns, swag and giveaways, website updates/new pages, website forms, web analytics, document/digital accessibility, photography, and more!

-Note: all requests must be submitted via the Marketing Request Form.
-This helps the department track all incoming requests.
+Note: all requests must be submitted via the Marketing Request Form located at the bottom of this page.
+Your filled out form provides our ticketing system the information we need to track all incoming requests.
 Thank you!

-Over the past several months, we have been working closely with Cabinet on an assessment review of project processes within the MarCom department.
-Our current project request process was developed before the pandemic, and since then, a lot has changed at the college.
-So, it was important to our team that our processes were serving the needs of the college in the most efficient way possible.
-With that, I'm happy to introduce our updated project process.
+We have worked closely with Cabinet on an assessment review of project processes within the MarCom department.
+Since the pandemic, a lot has changed at the college and it is important to our team that our processes are serving the needs of the college in the most efficient way possible.

-1. You will continue to submit a marketing ticket for all project requests.
-We will send an email to you confirming request was received.
+- You submit a marketing ticket for all project requests.
+We will send an email to you confirming your request was received.

-4. If approved, the job will be opened during MarCom's next production meeting (usually Mondays) where it will be assigned a job number, a lead contact, and a priority level based on the rubric.
-At that time, you will be notified of your lead contact and priority level within the department (again, using the rubric).
+- If approved, the job will be opened during MarCom's next production meeting (usually Mondays) where it will be assigned a job number, a lead contact, and a priority level based on the Project Priority Rubric.
+At that time, you will be notified of your lead contact and priority level within the department (again, using the Project Priority Rubric).
 We will be sure to reach out with questions or if we need information.

 Project Priority Rubric